OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:53

-Then he took it down, wrapped it in linen cloth, and placed it in a tomb cut in the rock, one in which no one had yet been laid.
+Then he took it down, wrapped it in linen cloth, and laid it in a tomb cut in the rock, one that had never been used.

 ## Luke 23:54